keyurgit45/GasServiceWeb/README.md

 ## Note
 To create a support staff account, create a new group "SupportStaff" in Django admin and assign it to a particular user.
+A regular user can create service requests and track requests.
+Only *support-staff* user can view requests and resolve them.

 ## Getting Started